"Entry Inhibitors (including Fusion Inhibitors) and CCR5 Co-receptor Antagonist

 Patients should be informed that REVATIO® (used to treat pulmonary arterial hypertension) is contraindicated with REYATAZ and that dose adjustments are necessary when REYATAZ is used with CIALIS®, LEVITRA®, or VIAGRA® (used to treat erectile dysfunction), or ADCIRCA® (used to treat pulmonary arterial hypertension).

 Cardiac Conduction Abnormalities

 Patients should be informed that atazanavir may produce changes in the electrocardiogram (eg, PR prolongation).
-Patients should consult their physician if they are experiencing symptoms such as dizziness or lightheadedness.
+Patients should consult their healthcare provider if they are experiencing symptoms such as dizziness or lightheadedness.

 Patients should be informed that asymptomatic elevations in indirect bilirubin have occurred in patients receiving REYATAZ.
 This may be accompanied by yellowing of the skin or whites of the eyes and alternative antiretroviral therapy may be considered if the patient has cosmetic concerns.

 Patients should be informed that kidney stones and/or gallstones have been reported with REYATAZ use.
 Some patients with kidney stones and/or gallstones required hospitalization for additional management and some had complications.
 Discontinuation of REYATAZ may be necessary as part of the medical management of these adverse events.

 Patients should be informed that redistribution or accumulation of body fat may occur in patients receiving antiretroviral therapy including protease inhibitors and that the cause and long-term health effects of these conditions are not known at this time.